cherylberger/PyBer_Analysis/README.md

 # PyBer_Analysis
-PyBer Analysis Files
+## PyBer Analysis Files
-The analysis should contain the following:
+#### Cheryl Berger

-Overview of the analysis: Explain the purpose of the new analysis.
+### Overview of the analysis: Explain the purpose of the new analysis.
+The purpose of the analysis was to
+V. Isualize has given you and Omar a brand-new assignment.
+Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.
+Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
+Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+A ride-sharing summary DataFrame by city type
+A multiple-line chart of total fares for each city type

-# Add Matplotlib inline magic command
+#### Add Matplotlib inline magic command
 %matplotlib inline
 # Dependencies and Setup
 import matplotlib.pyplot as plt import pandas as pd

-# File to Load (Remember to change these)
+#### File to Load (Remember to change these)
 city_data_to_load = "Resources\city_data.csv"
 ride_data_to_load = "Resources/ride.csv"

-# Read the City and Ride Data
+##### Read the City and Ride Data
 city_data_df = pd.read_csv(city_data_to_load)
 ride_data_df = pd.read_csv(ride_data_to_load)

-# Combine the data into a single dataset
+#### Combine the data into a single dataset
 pyber_data_df = pd.merge(ride_data_df, city_data_df, how="left", on=["city", "city"])

-# Display the data table for preview
+##### Display the data table for preview
 pyber_data_df.head()
 ![image](https://user-images.githubusercontent.com/94234511/148483493-1f2095ca-eb94-47ef-9647-a21ca3f65700.png)

-Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
+### Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.

 Using groupby statements get the data to build a summary data frame that includes the following parameters by city type:
 Total Rides	Total Drivers	Total Fare	Average Fare per Ride	Average Fare per Driver